isteven/obreaker-js/README.md

 Usage
 --
+Include obreaker.js, such as

+    <script src="obreaker.js"></script>

-Load obreaker.js and use it like this:
+and use it like this:

     obreaker.log( 'hello world!', 'my host is: ' , window.location.host );

-(Similar to console.log)
+    // Similar like how you use console.log.

 Note
 --